-Pediatric brain cancer is now the most deadly childhood cancer.
+Brain cancer is the deadliest childhood cancer.

 COLLABORATIVE